petermr/tigr2ess/crops/millets/dictionary_creation.md

 ![Wikipedia page for millet] (/home/amit/Desktop/Workshop/Github/tigr2ess/millets/Screenshot from 2019-02-07 13-23-38.png)

+**EDIT You will have to commit the PNG to Github and then use a relative URL (absolute URLs to github may run into `blob` problems).**

 # Dictionary creation from wikipedia page
 This page contains words/terms coloured in blue.
 If we click on a term, we will be directed to the wikipedia page for that term.
 **GOAL**: Collect all these terms in a file.